 Dutchtown real estate is some of the most expensive in Missouri, although Dutchtown house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Dutchtown is generally considered to be a blue-collar town.
-54.31% of the Dutchtown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Dutchtown is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
-There are especially a lot of people living in Dutchtown who work in sales jobs (31.90%), management occupations (12.07%), and office and administrative support (0.86%).
+Dutchtown is a blue-collar town, with 58.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Dutchtown is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Dutchtown who work in sales jobs (41.24%), office and administrative support (0.00%), and personal care services (0.00%).

 The people who call Dutchtown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dutchtown residents report their race to be White.
-Important ancestries of people in Dutchtown include German, European, English, Yugoslavian, and Other West Indian.
+Important ancestries of people in Dutchtown include German, English, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Dutchtown is English.
 Other important languages spoken here include Other Asian languages and Russian.